 There are 53 assignees of 555 resources that are refusing to return the 555 resource

 Status of Resources - Please see the appropriate tab in the “NANPA Measurements” document attached below for detailed information on Other Resources.

+Published PL-491 (Assignment of the 522 NPA) on the NANPA website on 4/1/16.
+This PL notes that the 5XX NPA resource is projected to exhaust in 2H16 and the next 5XX NPA to be assigned will be the 522 NPA.

 Numbering Resource Utilization/Forecasting (NRUF)